Cuffy (TV series): Trivia

-The character of Cuffy was actually the brainchild of the late Bob Monkhouse, who was a close friend of Shillingbury creator Francis Essex, and gave it to him to include in both series.
+The character of Cuffy was actually the brainchild of Bob Monkhouse, who was a close friend of Shillingbury creator Francis Essex, and gave it to him to include in both series.

 The series' interior scenes were shot at the former ATV Elstree Studios, which were still owned by Central TV and were its production base until their new Nottingham studios were completed in November 1983, after which they sold Elstree to the BBC and made the move northwards.

 DVD release

 The Complete Series of Cuffy was released on 3 May 2010.